radwankakar/infrastructure/docs/adr/0013-atlassian-selection.md

 ## Decision Outcome

-Chosen option: "Option 1", because it offers an integrated solution out of the box, can be configured and supported by non-engineers, allowing them to do more valuable engineering work, and can be used to support processes and communications while process only can only do so much.
+Chosen option: "Option 1", because it offers an integrated solution out of the box, it can be configured and supported by non-engineers (allowing them to do more valuable engineering work), and can be used to support processes and communications while process only can only do so much.

 ### Positive Consequences <!-- optional -->